Sunday, August 7, 2016

 Rear view of building from hilltop, March 2024

-Proposed destruction of rear, 2024 (red in upper right)
+Proposed demolition of rear, 2024 (red)

 Elizabeth Ellicott Lea was one of the daughters of George (son of one of the 3 founders, Andrew) and Elizabeth Brooke Ellicott.
 Another daughter was the writer, historian and Quaker elder Martha Ellicott Tyson who helped start Swathmore College.